Silvanus (mythology): Attributes and associations

 Xavier Delamarre suggests the epithet Callirius may be related to Breton theonym Riocalat(is) (attested in Cumberland Quarries), and both mean "(God) With Wild Horses".

 Worship

 The sacrifices offered to Silvanus consisted of grapes, ears of grain, milk, meat, wine and pigs.
 In Cato's De Agricultura an offering to Mars Silvanus is described, to ensure the health of cattle; it is stated there that his connection with agriculture referred to only the labour performed by men, and that females were excluded from his worship.
 (Compare Bona Dea for a Roman deity from whose worship men were excluded.)
-Virgil relates that in the very earliest times the Tyrrhenian Pelasgians had dedicated a grove and a festival to Silvanus.
+Virgil relates that in the very earliest times the Tyrrhenian Pelasgians had dedicated a grove and a festival to Silvanus, a symbol for the wilderness of the god.

 In literature

 In works of Latin poetry and art, Silvanus always appears as an old man, but as cheerful and in love with Pomona.
 Virgil represents him as carrying the trunk of a cypress (δενδροφόρος), about which the following myth is told.
 Silvanus – or Apollo according to other versions – was in love with Cyparissus, and once by accident killed a pet hind belonging to Cyparissus.
 The latter died of grief, and was metamorphosed into a cypress.

 In Edmund Spenser's epic poem The Faerie Queene (1590–96), Silvanus appears in Canto VI of Book I. His 'wyld woodgods' (Stanza 9) save the lost and frightened Lady Una from being molested by Sans loy and take her to him.
 They treat her as a Queen because of her great beauty.
 Spenser writes in Stanza 14: